-How Methylphenidate Can HelpThe only short-acting, Immediate-Release Chewable Tablet currently on the market may be the right option for your child when it comes to managing everyday ADHD symptoms.
+How Methylphenidate Can HelpA short-acting, Immediate-Release Chewable Tablet currently on the market that may be the right option for your child when it comes to managing everyday ADHD symptoms.

 Understanding ADHDIt's important that you understand ADHD, so that you can help your child understand it as well.
 Learn about the different types of ADHD, how they're diagnosed and how they're treated.